exonum/exonum-doc/src/glossary.md

 ## Blockchain Explorer

-A [module][explorer] that provides REST API for monitoring blocks and transactions in Exonum blockchain.
+A [module][explorer] that provides REST API and Websockets for monitoring blocks and transactions in Exonum blockchain.
 The explorer allows obtaining the following information and executing the following actions via its endpoints: